pthompson/luna_take_home/README.md

 8. If the lookup was successful then the image is displayed in the LiveView, otherwise an error message is displayed.

-For production, we would want to add more tests.
+For production, it would probably be a good idea to add a timeout using send_after in case the og image worker never returns.
+Also, we would want to add more tests.

 To start the Phoenix server: